Home / Meat and Poultry Recipes / Juicy Grilled Ground Pork Burger Recipe with Bacon

 Instructions

 • Heat a small skillet over medium heat.
-Toast fennel seeds in the dry skillet until fragrant and beginning to brown.
-Remove to a large bowl.
+Toast the 2 tablespoons fennel seeds in the dry skillet until fragrant and beginning to brown.
+Remove to a bowl large enough to mix all the burger ingredients in.

-• Add all remaining ingredients, except the buns, to the bowl and combine with your hands until well incorporated.
+• Add the 1 pound ground pork, 1 cup chopped bacon, 1/2 cup minced red onion, 2 cloves minced garlic, 1 teaspoon kosher salt, and 2 teaspoons smoked paprika to the bowl with the fennel seeds and combine with your hands until well incorporated.
 Divide into 4 large or 6 smaller patties and let chill at least 15 minutes.

 • Heat an outdoor grill or grill pan over medium heat and grill 6 minutes a side or until firm.
-Serve on toasted buns with mayonnaise and cole slaw.
+Serve on toasted buns with mayonnaise, mustard and cole slaw.

 Notes